mmore500/signalgp-lite/joss/paper.md

 To accelerating execution of event-driven genetic programs. [????]
 We performed a set of microbenchmarks to quantify the effectiveness of `signalgp-lite`'s optimizations.
 Cache size limitations profoundly affect memory access time, which is key to performance [@skadron1999branch].
-In order to determine how the libary performs across cache levels, we benchmarked over different orders of magnitude of memory loads, by varying agent counts between from 1 and 32768. [addfig](raw timings)
+In order to determine how the libary performs across cache levels, we benchmarked over different orders of magnitude of memory loads, by varying agent counts between from 1 and 32768 \ref{raw-timings-table}.
 \autoref{fig:bench-wall} shows wall-clock times measured using Google Benchmark version 1.5.2-1.

 We performed five microbenchmark experiments, overviewed below, in order to understand how different aspects of the library influenced performance.